dominicchong/FirstWebsite/README.md

-# gdscUM-cloud-23
+# GDSC UM Cloud Website Demo
-A repository for the materials of the GDSC of Universiti Malaya Cloud Workshop 2023
+This repository contains the materials needed for the website + cloud development workshop of GDSC UM.